EDUCBA Logo

 4. Default Method

-Normally, Non-abstract methods cannot be added to interfaces.
-But, in the case of Java 8, it permits to add those methods in interfaces.
-These methods are written with a keyword default and known as default methods.
+Usually, interfaces cannot have non-abstract methods added to them.
+But, in the case of Java 8, it permits adding those methods in interfaces.
+These methods are written with a keyword default known as default methods.
 Since they are non-abstract methods, the method body can also be included.
-Interestingly, this feature also ensures the binary compatibility with older versions of code.
+Interestingly, this feature also ensures binary compatibility with older versions of code.

 Code: